 Over the next few months a whole new civil uprising, known as the Chouannerie, started in Sablé as new persecutions, denunciations and imprisonments lead to all commerce breaking down in the town.
 Vendéen stragglers joined forces with deserters from the Republican army and Royalist sympathisers from the villages around Sablé and began a campaign of terror in revenge for the massacre of their compatriots.
 They lived in the forests surrounding the town and emerged to attack travellers and even villages.
 In Asnières-sur-Vègre, 13 km away from the mill, they dragged families from their beds and murdered 7 of them and left many others wounded.
 Tensions rose and on the night of the 29th/30th November all carts and other vehicles in the area were sabotaged to prevent grain getting to Sablé, causing famine in the town.
 Food was rationed to 750g per person, per day, for rich and poor alike.
 After several days without bread, Sablé sent out military expeditions into the countryside and seized grain and flour from farms and mills.
 Auvers was particulary targeted as being the richest and most hostile royalist village.
 Le Moulin de la Roche would have been a prime target.

-As I sit here in the garden, overlooking the river, I wonder what it must have been like for these two brothers and their families to see armed men striding down the drive, demanding that they hand over everything they needed to work and feed their families.
+As I sit here in the garden, overlooking the river, I wonder what it must have been like for René and his family to see armed men striding down the drive, demanding that they hand over everything they needed to work and feed themselves.

 There was a brief armistice in March 1795 when the Chouans, Royalist rebels agreed to negotiate a peace but this was only a play for time while they awaited the arrival of reinforcements from England.
 Hostilities recommenced on the night of the 2/3 May (La Deuxième Chouannerie).
 A period of guerrilla warfare followed, with bridges being sabotaged by the Chouans to prevent Sablé communicating with surrounding villages and towns.
 Again, food was strictly rationed for the towns people and the soldiers who were garrisoned there by this time.
 Wood for heating and cooking was also in short supply.
 On the 21st January 1796 Sablé requisitioned boats from the river ports in the town and sent them out along the river Sarthe towards Parcé-sur-Sarthe, to bring back wood from the forests surrounding the Château de Pescheseul, recently confiscated as property of the nation after the revolution.
 The wood was cut and loaded on to the boats but as they made their way back to Sablé they were attacked by 1600 rebels and the armed escort which was travelling along the opposite bank could do nothing to help.
 Two boats were sunk and the others all set on fire.
 Republican troops arrived from nearby garrisons and after three hours of fighting the rebels were overcome.
 Sixty men were left dead on the battlefield.